ShijiAbraham96/KANNADA-DATASET/README.md

 # KANNADA-DATASET
-kannada dataset collected from amazon and translated to kannada
+English dataset collected from amazon and translated to kannada